 M. Faucher de Saint Maurice, in a paper read in 1885 before the Roy.
 Soc. of Can.
 (Trans. iii. sec.
-1) on "Un des Oubliés de Notre Histoire" gives an account of Vanquelain's career, derived from authentic sources.
-It appears that Berryer treated him with neglect when he returned to France in 1760 because he was not a noble, but subsequently M. de Praslin, while minister of marine, gave him an important mission to India, and it was on his return that he was thrown into prison when a new minister whose name is not given was in office.
+1) on "Un des Oubliés de Notre Histoire" gives an account of Vauquelain's career, derived from authentic sources.
+It appears that Berryer treate I him with neglect when he returned to France in 1760 because he was not a noble, but subsequently M. de Praslin, while minister of marine, gave him an important mission to India, and it was on his return that he was thrown into prison when a new minister whose name is not given was in office.
 He was only detained for four months; and immediately on his release, while on his way to Versailles to give an account of his visit to India, he was shot by some unknown person.
 He was then only 37 years of age.
-His name is spett in various ways both in French and English works and documents, but the writer just named states that the correct spelling is Vanquelain.
-Parkman, "Montcalm and Wolfe," gives it as Vanquelin.
+His name is spelt in various ways both in French and English works and documents, but the writer just named states that the correct spelling is Vauquelain.
+Parkman, "Montcalm and Wolfe," gives it as Vauquelin.

-James Hannay in 'Stewart's Quarterly' for July 1868, (St. John, N. B.) reproduces the Chevalier's account of the siege, of the authorship of which he appeared to be ignorant, though it had been in the same year printed by the Quebec Literary and Historical Society of Quebec.
+James Hannay in 'Stewart's Quarterly ' for July 1868, (St. John, N. B.) reproduces the Chevalier's account of the siege, of the authorship of which he appeared to be ignorant, though it had been in the same year printed by the Quebec Literary and Historical Society of Quebee.

-The Quebec collection also contains the following documents, with respect to the second siege of Louisbourg:-

-- 7. Memoir of M. Chevalier de Drucour on Louisbourg from 1754 to 1758; iv.
+7. Memoir of M. Chevalier de Drucour on Louisbourg from 1754 to 1758; iv.
 145-149.
 This is a brief account of the work done on the fortifications and outposts from 1754, and of the principal details of the siege of 1758.
 The complete narrative and journal of the siege by M. Drucour mentioned by Parkman and other authors, and in the "Can.
-Archives" (1887, cccxci) as "exceedingly interesting," is not given in the Quebec collection. - 8.
-Letters from M. de St. Julien, who commanded the French troops at Kennington Cove (Cormorandière in the French plans) on the occasion of the English landing in 1758; iv.
-159-161, 174-176, 193-195. - 9.
+Archives" (1887, ccexci) as "exceedingly interesting," is not given in the Quebec collection.

+8. Letters from M. de St. Julien, who commanded the French troops at Kennington Cove (Cormorandière in the French plans) on the occasion of the English landing in 1758; iv.
+159-161, 174-176, 193-195.

 Letter of M. de la Houlière, king's lieutenant to the minister, 22nd June, 1758, referring briefly to the state of affairs at that date.
 Another from the same, 6th August, giving further details of the siege; iv.
-162, 163, 176-186. - 10.
+162, 163, 176-186.
 Number and condition of the officers and men of the French navy at Louisbourg, 30th July, 1758; iv.
-196. These persons belonged to the vessels captured or destroyed during the siege. - 11.
-Letter of M. Chevalier Desgouttes, brother of the officer commanding the French fleet in 1758; iv.
-215-222.
-This letter was written on board the transport which carried the sick and wounded French officers and a number of other persons to France under instructions from Admiral Boseawen.
-It refers to the disposition of the inhabitants of Louisbourg, and of the officers and sailors of the fleet.
+196. These persons belonged to the vessels captured or destroyed during the siege.

+11. Letter of M. Chevalier Desgouttes, brother of the officer commanding the French fleet in 1758; iv.
+245-222.
+This letter was written on board the transport which carried the sick and wounded French officers and a number of other persons to France under instructions from Admiral Boscawen.
+It refers to the disposition of the inhabitants of Louisbourg, and of the officers and sailors of the tleet.